SEABUCKTHORN & HONEY CAKE

 Keeping the cake in its tin, prick all over, about ¾ of the way through, with a cocktail stick.
 Now drizzle over the syrup.
 Allow the cake to cool before removing from tin.

-Delicious served with a dollop of organic greek-style yoghurt.
+Delicious served with a dollop of organic creme fraiche or greek-style yoghurt.